code-423n4/2023-04-rubicon-findings/data/HardlyCodeMan-Q.md

 ### Unspecific Compiler Version Pragma - pragma ^
 A known vulnerable compiler version may accidentally be selected or security tools might fall-back to an older compiler version ending up checking a different EVM compilation that is ultimately deployed on the blockchain.

-Solidity 0.8.17 is spicified in other in scopee contracts, so a simple change to bring the two files in question into alignment.
+Solidity 0.8.17 is spicified in other in scoped contracts which is not bleeding edge yet suffieciently tested.
+Avoid Solidity 0.8.13 and 0.8.14 because they contain some encoding and assembly errors.
+Really it is a  simple change to bring the two files in question into alignment with the rest of the project at 0.8.17.

 - [RubiconMarket.sol](https://github.com/code-423n4/2023-04-rubicon/blob/511636d889742296a54392875a35e4c0c4727bb7/contracts/RubiconMarket.sol#L2)```pragma solidity ^0.8.9;```
 - [BathBuddy.sol](https://github.com/code-423n4/2023-04-rubicon/blob/511636d889742296a54392875a35e4c0c4727bb7/contracts/periphery/BathBuddy.sol#L2)```pragma solidity ^0.8.0;```